ansible/awx/tools/docker-compose/README.md

 ### How to Disable Color?

-There are 2 layers that might apply color - docker and supervisord.
+There are several layers that might apply color:
+ - docker compose coloring based on what container log comes from
+ - supervisord coloring based on what server it comes from
+ - general coloration from Django management commands

-Both of these can have color turned off by adding things to the environment variable to modify the call options.
+These can have color turned off by adding things to the environment variable to modify the call options.

 ```
-COMPOSE_UP_OPTS="--no-color" SUPERVISOR_ARGS="-n -t" make docker-compose
+DJANGO_COLORS=nocolor COMPOSE_UP_OPTS="--no-color" SUPERVISOR_ARGS="-n -t" make docker-compose
 ```

 This can be useful if this is ran in CI in any context.